 - ArcGIS Online

-ArcGIS cloud images
+ArcGIS cloud Images

 You can build ArcGIS Enterprise software using IaaS.
-Use specialized deployment tooling to make it easier to install and configure the software on certain cloud platforms.
+Use specialized deployment tools to make it easier to install and configure the software on specific cloud platforms.
 You can also create your own machine images to host Esri software in cloud environments.
 With either option, security is granularly configurable to meet your security needs.
 Consider Esri best practices for configuring secure ArcGIS Server and Portal for ArcGIS environments as well as your organization's needs and policies when designing your ArcGIS Enterprise site security.

 Esri Managed Cloud Services Advanced Plus

 You can work with Esri to securely deploy ArcGIS Enterprise in the cloud by engaging with Esri Managed Cloud Services to design and host a solution that fits your needs.
 The Esri Managed Cloud Services Advanced Plus offering is compliant with FedRAMP Moderate requirements and provides ArcGIS securely in the cloud.
 Esri Managed Cloud Services Advanced Plus consists of a secure deployment of ArcGIS Enterprise in the cloud and is offered under Managed Services.
-Esri Managed Cloud Services Advanced Plus can be used as a stand-alone solution, but also to supplement existing implementations of ArcGIS Online using a hybrid approach.
+Esri Managed Cloud Services Advanced Plus can be used as a stand-alone solution or to supplement existing implementations of ArcGIS Online using a hybrid approach.
 This enables customers to meet stricter security requirements while continuing to operate entirely in the cloud.

 ArcGIS Online is a cloud-based SaaS mapping and analysis solution.
-Use it to make maps, analyze data, and to share and collaborate.
+Use it to make maps, analyze data, and share and collaborate.
 Get access to workflow-specific apps, maps, and data from around the globe, and tools for being mobile in the field.
 Your data and maps are stored in a secure and private infrastructure and can be configured to meet your mapping and IT requirements.